yogat3ch/AlpacaforR/README.md

 Sys.getenv('APCA-API-SECRET-KEY')
 ```

 The output should be the key values you've entered.
-Once you've set these to your environment, you should be able to use any of the **AlpacaforR** 🦙𝘙 functions.
+Once you've set these to your environment, you will be able to use any of the **AlpacaforR** 🦙𝘙 functions.

 <br>